 Partial albums occur when the digital version of a playlist does not match the physical version.
 Another scenario is when the 'track count' field in the metadata XML delivered via Transporter is greater than the number of tracks on the playlist.

 Finally, if an album is delivered with songs or music videos marked "Not Cleared for Sale," the album will appear as partial and those songs will not display.
 Apple Music and iTunes do not permit albums with tracks in this state to be offered for sale.

 Financial reports are distributed once a month and are available for download through Payments and Financial Reports on iTunes Connect.
 Financial reports for the previous month’s earnings are available in iTunes Connect by the end of the current fiscal month.

-To see the days included in a monthly financial report, access Apple's fiscal calendar from within Payments and Financial Reports.
+To see the days included in a monthly financial report, access Apple's fiscal calendar from Payments and Financial Reports.

-To view the countries covered by each report, hover over the respective Region.
+To view the countries or regions covered by each report, hover over the respective country or region.